 Spectral Databases, Search Software, and Data Analysis Tools

-While DART-MS is capable of rapidly analyzing samples, examining the resulting data can be time-consuming and cumbersome.
-Additionally, as with all mass spectrometry techniques, identification of compounds in the sample is often completed by comparing a sample spectrum to a library of known spectra.
+While AI-MS techniques such as DART-MS are capable of rapidly analyzing samples, examining the resulting data can be time-consuming and cumbersome.
+Additionally, as with all mass spectrometry techniques, identification of compounds is often completed by comparing a sample mass spectrum to a library of known mass spectra.
 To assist forensic laboratories with these efforts, the development of a suite of data analysis tools is underway that will provide spectral databases, spectral searching, and other features.

-The central component of this suite is the NIST DART-MS Forensics Database.
+To complement the DIT, the NIST DART-MS Forensics Database has also been created.
 The database is an evaluated collection of mass spectra of compounds of interest to the forensics community (e.g. seized drugs, cutting agents, etc.) collected either by NIST scientists or by collaborating laboratories.
-The database, which is freely available and regularly updated, provides mass spectra for over 600 compounds.
-The database, which can be downloaded at https://chemdata.nist.gov/dokuwiki/doku.php?id=chemdata:dart-library, can used with NIST MS Search software or is available as a general-purpose structure data file (.SDF) (doi.org/10.18434/mds2-2313).
-To complement the spectral database a new DART-MS specific database viewer is under development along with DART-MS specific mass spectral search software.
+The database, which is freely available and regularly updated, provides mass spectra for over 800 compounds.
+The database, which can be downloaded at https://chemdata.nist.gov/dokuwiki/doku.php?id=chemdata:dart-library, can used with NIST MS Search software or is available as a general-purpose structure data file (.SDF) (doi.org/10.18434/mds2-2313) or with the newly released DIT.

 Methods for Analysis